A metal detector is an instrument that can find any instance of metal from the ground, the human body, or a parcel. But how does it work?

 - Ability to detect valuable metals like gold and platinum even in small sizes

 Even with all of that in mind, you can still find great deals on used detectors that will not kill your budget.

 How much should I spend on a used metal detector?

 This is only a question you can answer based on what your budget will allow.
 While you can find a higher-end, better quality used metal detector for probably under $500, there is always an option of getting a basic simple one from Walmart for under $100.
-They will work to get you started in the hobby and get your comfortable with using one.
+They will work to get you started in the hobby and get you comfortable with using one.
 So do your research, and you can find a good deal!

 Are metal detectors worth the money?

 Generally, this depends mainly on you!
-Indeed, if you love history, going outdoor, discovering new locations and territories, engaging and networking with people to get permissions, finding old coins and relics, and from time to time, collecting valuable items like gold.
+Indeed, if you love history, going outdoor, discovering new locations and territories, engaging and networking with people to get permission, finding old coins and relics, and from time to time, collecting valuable items like gold.
 Then, Metal Detecting is worth it.